sentialx/multrin/README.md

 </div>

-> NOTE: Multrin works currently only on Windows since it's dependent on `node-window-manager` which also only supports Windows.
-I'm working on macOS and Linux support.
+> NOTE: Multrin works currently only on Windows and macOS.
+Support for Linux coming soon.

 # Features